Tales of the Teenage Mutant Ninja Turtles (TV series): Comic book series

 In June 2025, it was announced that a six-issue comic book series based on the television show would be launched by IDW Publishing in October of that same year.
 The first story arc in the run was written by Mikey Levitt, a creative from the television series, while the second was written by Andrew Joustra, the script and recording coordinator of Mutant Mayhem and writer of the short film, Chrome Alone 2 – Lost in New Jersey (2025).
 Louie Joyce provided artwork for the full run.

+In January 2026, it was reported that the comic would continue past the initial six-issue run despite the television show's cancellation and conclusion in late 2025.
+A limited series, titled Coastal Chaos, was released on September 9th, 2026, with Joustra writing and Joyce providing the artwork.